 Also: let us take a break, Apple.
 Some of us are so dedicated to keep our Fitness app streaks going that it's almost stressing us out.
 Giving users the ability to take a day off here and there would go a huge way for mental health.

 This one's interesting.
-Multitasking improved and such in iPadOS 15, and widgets were a finally moment, but a lot of people may have been disappointed by the iPad's resistance to become more Mac-like.
+Multitasking improved in iPadOS 15, and widgets were a finally moment, but a lot of people may have been disappointed by the iPad's resistance to become more Mac-like.

 But now that even the iPad Air 2022 has an M1 chip, WWDC 2022 seems like as good a day as ever to announce that iPads can run Mac apps now.
 Macs can run iPad apps, so what's the hold up?